 Customer contact and data security: contact with third parties: how to handle correspondence from third parties: confirming there is valid authority for tax credit cases

 Tax credits and written third party authority

 Before you deal with a third party tax credit case you need to ensure that the authority you hold is valid and the correct form has been completed.
 There are three categories of third party and each requires a different form of authorisation.

-The authority to act is only valid for 12 months from the date of signature (which must be original).
+The authority to act is only valid for 12 months from the date of signature (which must be original) unless a pecific end date is given.
 In joint claims the authority should be signed by both claimants.

 Paid professional or agent